-- <version> is a number code representing the version of the standard implemented.
-The current version of the standard is 1.0. - <resourceType> is a standard-defined resource type (e.g., events, mountainAreas, and venues).
+• <version> is a number code representing the adopted version of the standard.
+Its possible values are:

+- 2020-04: first release - 2021-04: current release - <resourceType> is a standard-defined resource type (e.g., events, mountainAreas, and venues).
 See Resources. - <resourceId>: an ID that uniquely identifies a resource that is an instance of the <resourceType>. - <relationship>: field name of a resource's relationship.
 Allows access to a resource's related resources, such as an event's organizer.